The Role of Collateral in Business Loans

 In the realm of business loans, collateral is like Teddy Roosevelt’s big stick—providing assurance and reducing lender jitters.
 It’s all part of a broader game of risk management, where the risk of non-payment can be mitigated.

-Moreover, businesses that come with collateral as part of the package tend to enjoy the charms of sweeter loan terms—a fantasy turned reality with lower interest rates and a gracious repayment plan.
+Moreover, businesses that come with collateral such as real estate as part of the package tend to enjoy the charms of sweeter loan terms—a fantasy turned reality with lower interest rates and a gracious repayment plan.

 Otherwise inaccessible funding suddenly becomes a reality through the door of secured lending.